Honorary Members and Investitures 2024

 Sal joined The Ritz in 2011 as Front of House Manager, before quickly progressing to Rooms Division Manager within six months.
 He was appointed Hotel Manager in 2013 and General Manager in 2016.
 Prior to joining The Ritz, Sal obtained a degree in Chemical Engineering and spent 11 years in various management positions within Red Carnation Hotels, with his first management position in the 5* flagship property: The Milestone Hotel, after moving from Hilton Park Lane.

-Sal is also an Executive Committee member of the Master Innholders, a member of UK Hospitality and of The London Chapter of UK Hospitality Committee.
-He is a Fellow at The Institute of Hospitality, a member and former chair of The West One Hotel Committee and a mentor for Oxford Brookes Students.
+Sal is also an Executive Committee member of the Master Innholders, a member of UKHospitality and of The London Chapter of the UKHospitality Committee.
+He is a Fellow at The Institute of Hospitality, a member and former chair of the West One Hotel Committee and a mentor for Oxford Brookes Students.

 Sal Gowili is a generous supporter of the academy, backing us from the wings, connecting us to key stakeholders and an influencer of high standards of training and development in his organisation.’